Do shrimp tanks need heaters?

 Water Temperature

-The temperature of the room where the tank is located is one of the most important factors to consider when deciding whether or not to use a heater.
+The temperature of the room where the tank is located is one of the most important factors to consider when deciding whether or not to use a heaterOpens in a new tab..
 If the room temperature consistently stays within the ideal temperature range for the species of shrimp in the tank, then a heater may not be necessary.

 However, if the room temperature fluctuates outside of this range, a heater can help to maintain a stable and appropriate temperature range.